 The Hardship Fund is administered by Aberdeen City Council on behalf of The Lord Provost’s Charitable Trust.
 Decisions on funding will be made by The Lord Provost’s Charitable Trust.
 All decisions made by the Trust will be final.

-The closing date for the first round of applications is 11.59pm on Thursday 7th May.
-We will notify you of the Trust’s decision by Friday 15th May.
+The closing date for the first round of applications is 11.59pm on Wednesday 26 August.

 If you are awarded funding, we will ask you to complete a short feedback report in order that you can tell us how the funding was spent.